Writing

 FAQ

-why do opening questions work
+Why do opening questions work as hooks?

-how do i choose the right question
+How do I choose the right question for my content?

-should my content answer the question
+Does my content have to answer the hook question?